mirzaazwad/SWE_4502_DP_Project/README.md

 objects in the same way as individual objects (use iterator).
 6. We also need to track individual ducks.
 Can you give us a way to keep track of individual duck quacking in real time? (use observer)

+This system makes use of github actions for testing